 Samsung at MWC 2018

 We have to say they're not likely to be huge upgrades on the Galaxy S8.
-The Plus version will likely get the Note 8's dual-camera, while both models will see a performance and efficiency upgrade with the new 7nm Snapdragon 845 chipset inside.
+The Plus version will likely get the Note 8's dual-camera, while both models will see a performance and efficiency upgrade with the second-gen 10nm Snapdragon 845 chipset inside.
 Check out some of the cases that are already available for the S9 here.

 Design-wise the only change is thought to be the relocation of the fingerprint scanner from beside the primary camera to below; rather than the under-display fingerprint scanner we were hoping for the Galaxy S9 should see some improvements to its iris scanner.